graysky2/profile-sync-daemon/README.md

 ###Fedora Users
 RPM package available: http://repo-ck.com/fedora_rpms

+###Mint Users
+To add the PPA (personal package archive) to your Mint system (tested on 14.1), and to install psd:

+    sudo add-apt-repository ppa:graysky/utils
+    sudo apt-get update
+    sudo apt-get install profile-sync-daemon

 ###Ubuntu Users
-To add the PPA (personal package archive) to your Ubuntu (packages available for Lucid and newer) system, and to install psd:
+To add the PPA (personal package archive) to your Ubuntu system (packages available for Lucid and newer), and to install psd:

     sudo add-apt-repository ppa:graysky/utils
     sudo apt-get update